w3c/wai-curricula/intro.md

 ##### Learning outcomes

-* Understanding the  different types of disabilities that exist.
+* Knowledge about the different types of disabilities.
 * Awareness on the most common implementation barriers.
-* Relating such barriers with personal experiences of people with disabilities.
+* Knowledge about how to relate such barriers with personal experiences of people with disabilities.

 ##### Approximate duration